PalomeroLab/how-to/docs/amazon-web-services/iam.md

 # IAM

 Use IAM to securely manage access to AWS services and resources.
-This guide covers users, groups, policies, and best practices.

 ## Users